tdwg/cd/charter.md

   Collection descriptions enable a broad perspective.
 A set of collection descriptions could serve a variety of additional purposes for any organisation:

-  * A collections inventory is helpful in protecting against both loss of data and loss of collections and thus serves as a form of audit control and security against unauthorised disposal.
+  * A collections inventory is helpful for disaster preparedness, prevention and recovery.
+(The Brazil National Museum, Berlin Herbarium, and National Museum of Iraq are each relevant examples to explore the context of how Collection Descriptions datasets would help).
+CD metadata protects against both loss of data and loss of collections and then also serves to help track provenance.
   * It can help with the assessment of the strengths and gaps in the organisation as a whole, so that finding collaboration partners that have either the same or complementary strengths is simplified.
   * It can help to identify which areas should be a priority for development in strategic plans and to establish priorities for item-level cataloguing.
   * By recording conservation concerns, the priorities for conservation / preservation treatment can be established.
 Collections cannot be protected if it is not known that they exist.